W4RH4WK/cpp-init/opinions.md

 Anyway, here are my personal preferences in case you are interested:

 - Use *camel-case* as default (e.g. `configFile`, `loadConfig`)
-- Capitalize constants, enum members, types, type parameters, concepts, and namespaces (e.g. `ConfigManager`, `ConfigPath`)
+- Capitalize non-local constants, enum members, types, type parameters, concepts, and namespaces (e.g. `ConfigManager`, `ConfigPath`)
 - Use *all-caps* for defines / macros along with a project specific prefix (e.g. `ANKER_DEBUG_BREAK`)
 - Function names should start with a verb as they *do* something (e.g. `loadConfig`)
 - Add adjectives to variables to convey additional information (e.g. `activeUser` instead of `user`)